potentialhades/ESP32_Simulation_Sensor_DHT22/README.md

 - QoS: 0
 - Click on 'Subscribe'

-# App MQTT Dash on Smartphone
+# Option 2: App MQTT Dash on Smartphone
 # Config Broker
 - Click on '+' button (upper right corner of the screen)
 - Name the broker